Nigeria's presidential zoning practice comes under scrutiny | DW | 12.10.2021

 He added: "Has the country been secured?
 Have we been able to improve on the economy of this country?
 Have we been able to improve in education or in infrastructure?
 That is the problem."

-Abdelkadir also singles out the example of Buhari, who comes from "the most ravaged part of the country," to disprove the notion that leaders will have a positive impact on their regions of origin.
+Abdelkadir also used the example of Buhari, who comes from "the most ravaged part of the country," to disprove the notion that leaders will have a positive impact on their regions of origin.

-"We have a President from this region, we have the Minister of Defense from this region and yet the conditions [there] have not improved."
+"We have a president from this region, we have the minister of defense from this region," he said, "and yet the conditions have not improved."

-While the issue of presidential zoning still remains a controversial issue among many Nigerians, the current debate reveals that the need for good governance may soon outweigh the origins of the country's leaders.
+Though the issue of presidential zoning remains controversial for many Nigerians, the current debate reveals that the need for good governance may soon outweigh the origins of the country's leaders.